-Lifetime Hourglass Keepsake UrnsHandmade in the USA exclusively by our parent company UPD - United Priority Distributors.
-Choose the Nautical Theme, Country Theme or Contemporary Theme.
+Hourglass Keepsake UrnsHandmade in the USA exclusively by our parent company UPD - United Priority Distributors you have options to choose the Nautical Theme, Country Theme or Contemporary Theme.

 We use domestic and exotic solid hardwoods with hand cast detailed ornaments: choose the Cross, Lighthouse, Anchor or Winged Heart.
-Each hourglass keepsake can be personalized with a name plate of your loved one.
+Each cremation urn can be personalized with a name plate of your loved one or we would be happy to work with you and pt anything on the urn you wish with our in-house Custom Urn Graphic Department.

 You may also choose clear or opaque glass.
 Full detailed instructions are included.